-Our Approach to Environment, Social and Governance
+Our Approach to Sustainability

 Producing safe, affordable and reliable energy both profitably and sustainably is a powerful purpose - one that Ovintiv takes seriously.
 Our products fuel the world and make modern life possible.
 Oil, natural gas, and natural gas liquids are essential to every aspect of life from transportation to education and healthcare.
 It is easy to forget how reliant families and communities across the globe are on oil and natural gas, from the clothes we wear, the food we eat, the mobility we cherish and the electronic technologies we rely on every day.
 The reliability and affordability of our products combat poverty, enhance quality of life and drive our economies.
 As a responsible and innovative producer of oil and natural gas, we are committed to drive progress and improve lives.
-Environment, Social and Governance ("ESG") is a pillar of our business strategy.
-Our Board of Directors (the "Board") and executive leadership team ("ELT") direct our ESG strategies, monitoring progress and performance through the Board's committee structure.
-High standards for ESG excellence are established through our policies and programs, and employees understand the Company's expectations and are empowered to take ownership of their own performance.
-By linking employee and executive compensation to ESG and other performancerelated metrics, the Board is ensuring every team member is aligned to our continuous improvement.
-Starting in 2021, we included our methane emissions reductions taraet in our compensation scorecard.
-For our 2022 compensation program, we established a Scope 1 & 2 GHG emissions intensity target, further incentivizing our team members to be both innovative and responsible in their daily decision-making.
+Responsible business and sustainability are pillars of our strategy.
+Our Board of Directors (the "Board") and executive leadership team ("ELT") direct our environmental, social and governance ("ESG") strategies, monitoring progress and performance through the Board's committee structure.
+High standards for sustainable excellence are established through our policies and programs, and employees understand the Company's expectations and are empowered to take ownership of their own performance.
+By linking employee and executive compensation to environmental and social performance-related metrics, the Board is ensuring every team member is aligned to continuous improvement.
+Starting in 2021, we included our methane emissions reductions target in our compensation scorecard.
+In our 2022 compensation program, we established a Scope 1 & 2 GHG emissions intensity target, further incentivizing our team members to be both innovative and responsible in their daily decision-making.
+Our Scope 1 & 2 GHG emissions intensity target was not adjusted for acquisition or divestiture activity in 2023.